ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```

 This assumes the computation of `index` didn't underflow before we got here, which is impossible to detect after the fact.
+The situation is made worse if we don't have an known upper bound to check against,
+such as when resizing a container.
 See _Disadvantages Of Unsigned_ > _Impossible To Detect Underflow_ for a longer discussion on this.

 This may come with a performance improvement dues to the smaller number of instructions,